 Merit scholarships provide financial awards to some of the University of Maryland’s most academically talented incoming students.
-These scholarships are awarded automatically to select recipients who apply by the November 1 priority deadline.
+These scholarships are awarded automatically to select recipients who apply by the November 1 early action deadline for priority consideration.
 Only U.S. citizens and U.S. permanent residents can qualify for the university’s merit scholarships.

 Admission decision letters for priority applicants are mailed by the end of January, and merit scholarship award email notifications are sent by April 1.
 Students cannot appeal their merit scholarship decisions, and the university does not match award offers from other institutions.
 Awards offered to admitted students who do not enroll at the University of Maryland cannot be disbursed to other students.

-To be considered for merit scholarships, students must submit a completed undergraduate admission application for the fall semester by the November 1 Priority Deadline.
+To be considered for merit scholarships, students must submit a completed undergraduate admission application for the fall semester by the November 1 early action deadline.
 No separate application is necessary to be considered, but some scholarships require an on-campus interview.
 Students admitted for the spring semester are not considered for merit scholarships.

 Students are only eligible to receive one merit scholarship.
 All merit scholarship decisions are based on academic and applicant information at the time of applying, not current or ongoing work.
 Additional eligibility requirements for each scholarship vary and can be found below.

 The Banneker/Key Scholarship is the most prestigious merit scholarship offered to incoming UMD freshmen.
 It can cover up to the full cost of tuition, mandatory fees, room and board, a book allowance, and includes admission to the Honors College.
 In selecting Banneker/Key Scholars, the selection committee seeks to identify potential academic leaders, who as individuals and as a group, will enrich and benefit from the campus learning environment.